 - Make sure your email sign-up is on every page (putting it in the footer works well);

-- Make it clear you won't pass their details onto any third party and that you'll treat their emails with respect;
+- Make it clear you won't pass their details onto third parties and that you'll protect their personal data;

 - Be clear about what they'll get in return, such as information on products and news of offers or a discount off their next purchase;